auth0/docs/articles/quickstart/native/android/01-user-metadata.md

 :::panel Checkpoint
 Add the above code to your application at the point where you already get the basic user profile, and observe that the `onSuccess` callback is executed.
 Then, re-run the code to _read_ the user metadata, and you should see that a value for "country" is now returned.

-You can also see the updated metadata in the [Auth0 Dashboard](https://manage.auth0.com) by [inspecting the user](https://auth0.com/docs/users/manage-users-using-the-dashboard) and looking at the metadata collection in your web browser.
+You can also see the updated metadata in the <a href="https://manage.auth0.com" target="_blank" rel="noreferrer">Auth0 Dashboard</a> by <a href="https://auth0.com/docs/users/manage-users-using-the-dashboard" target="_blank" rel="noreferrer">inspecting the user</a> and looking at the metadata collection in your web browser.
 :::